-Do you want to cook meat, smelt ores, or just have a light source to survive dark nights?
-All of that and more is possible with just a single block in Minecraft.
-You simply need to learn how to make a furnace in Minecraft, and it can take care of most of your basic needs.
-We are covering the crafting recipe, uses, and even the best fuels to power the furnace block in this guide.
+Do you want to cook meat, smelt ores, or want a light source block to survive dark nights?
+All of that and more is possible with a single block in Minecraft.
+Yeah, you simply need to learn how to make a furnace, and it can take care of most of your basic Minecraft needs.
+In this guide, we’ve included the required resources, crafting recipe, and uses of the furnace block.
 This is the only furnace guide you will need.
 So without further ado, let’s dive in!

 - 8 blocks of Cobblestone, Blackstone, or Cobbled Deepslate